ofbodur/Bodur_and_Rey_EGU_SE_2019_Files/README.md

 		<supercomputer_mpi_format>true  </supercomputer_mpi_format>
  	</Underworld_Execution>

 We used 80 CPUs to run each model.
-They were run in Raijin Supercomputer, NCI in Canberra.
+They were run in Raijin Supercomputer, NCI in Canberra, Australia.

+In order to run a model, one needs to submit a job file to the Supercomputer.
 Here is the job submission file for Raijin (submitjob.pbs):

 -------------------